-- (3) Propose, after consultation with representatives of business, organized labor, members of the General Assembly, and other affected agencies, appropriate administrative, legislative, or regulatory changes to: - (a) Reduce or eliminate any barriers to the Task Force's operations; - (b) Enhance the investigation, enforcement, and prevention of workplace fraud; and - (4) Identify successful strategies for preventing workplace fraud that reduce the need for greater enforcement. - J. Every agency, department, office, division, or public authority of the State shall cooperate with the Task Force and, to the fullest extent permitted by law, shall furnish such information and assistance as the Task Force determines is reasonably necessary to accomplish its purpose.
+(2) Identify any administrative or legal barriers impeding the more effective operation of the Task Force, including any barriers to information sharing or joint action; (3) Propose, after consultation with representatives of business, organized labor, members of the General Assembly, and other affected agencies, appropriate administrative, legislative, or regulatory changes to:

+(a) Reduce or eliminate any barriers to the Task Force's operations;

+(b) Enhance the investigation, enforcement, and prevention of workplace fraud; and

+(4) Identify successful strategies for preventing workplace fraud that reduce the need for greater enforcement.

+J. Every agency, department, office, division, or public authority of the State shall cooperate with the Task Force and, to the fullest extent permitted by law, shall furnish such information and assistance as the Task Force determines is reasonably necessary to accomplish its purpose.